aaronrcs/SkateShop/README.md

-# E-CommerceApp
+# SkateShop
-Online store that will beat Amazon one day...
+An e-commerce application that sells skateboarding related products.